lucas-pentest/Cybersecurity-Journey-Building-Defensive-Excellence/README.md

 - Web application and network service security testing
 - Vulnerability assessment and mitigation insights
 - Hands-on learning aligned with **industry best practices**
+ > In the majority of my reports, content will be available in English.
+However, since my native language is Portuguese, some of my learning notes may require enabling browser translation.
 ---

 ## 🔎 Focus Areas